mozilla/github-org-scripts/README.md

 ```
 [pass]: https://www.passwordstore.org/

+## Docker Images

+These scripts currently still require python2.
+The recommended way to deal with
+this is by using docker.
+Given the complexities of setting up Jupyter to run in
+docker, a helper utility is use: `repo2docker`.
+The make targets assume that is
+installed.
+Use `pipx install repo2docker` to install.

 ## Jupyter Notebooks
 ### User Search.ipynb
 Given a set of possible GitHub logins, determine if they might have any